-The Employer shall normally provide ten (10) working days written notice to the affected Employees prior to making changes in their work schedule or shift assignment except in an emergency such as weather.
+The Employer shall provide five (5) working days written notice to the affected Employees prior to making changes in their work schedule or shift assignment except in an emergency such as weather, or when mutually agreed upon between the Employer and the affected employee.

-18.07 BREAKS
+18.07 Breaks

-- A. Rest Periods.
-Employees normally shall have two rest periods of not more than fifteen (15) minutes each approximately halfway during the first and second half of their work day subject to the approval of the Employee's immediate supervisor. - B. Meal Periods.
+A. Rest Periods.
+Employees normally shall have two rest periods of not more than fifteen (15) minutes each approximately halfway during the first and second half of their work day subject to the approval of the Employee's immediate supervisor.

+B. Meal Periods.
 Work schedules shall normally provide for the workday to be interrupted at approximately the mid-point for an unpaid meal period of at least thirty (30) minutes and not more than one (1) hour as scheduled by the Employee's immediate supervisor after consultation with the Employee.

-Article 19 Holidays
+Article 19 - Holidays

-19.01 DESIGNATED HOLIDAYS
+19.01 Designated Holidays